 What's more, unlike traditional cash buyers (think We Buy Ugly Houses) and flippers, most iBuyers make fair offers for the homes they buy.

-While you'll avoid paying realtor commission, most iBuyers charge service fees to offset their carrying costs and ensure a margin on each transaction — typically between 6-14%.
+While you'll avoid paying realtor commissions, most iBuyers charge service fees to offset their carrying costs and ensure a margin on each transaction.

 Read on to learn more about Opendoor and Offerpad: how they work, the pros and cons of each, and alternatives worth considering.